2x Intel Xeon E5-2690 CPU, SuperMicro X9DRD-EF MOBO, 64GB 1066 MHz DDR3L, 36TB storage (24TB usable)

 A virtual machine I spin up about twice a year, this VM is used primarily to host Minecraft servers.
 I adjust the RAM and CPU of the VM depending on how many of my friends have decided to play Minecraft this Summer/Winter.

-The only reason I have not fully migrated off this VM is because Plex does not yet support server migrations.
-There is a way to migrate Plex instances, but I do not have the time to implement it without there being substantial downtime for my users.
+The only reason I have not fully migrated off this VM is because Plex does not yet support server migrations, and It honestly doesn't bother me enough to do any of the workaround migrations.

 An LXC running on the host Proxmox instance for my Network File System.
 Due to the limitations of Proxmox, I cannot directly mount my media storage to the virtual machines.
 This NFS LXC acts as a passthrough to allow the virtual machines to access the storage via SSHFS.